jorgearellano19/rutter-test/README.md

   - npm run start:dev for dev environment
   - npm run start for production build.

+If you already have your data on the db just do:
+ - npm run start:dev

 ## How to use the server: